humanfactors/FIPS/README.md

 # Core Features Example

 Detailed information regarding the FIPS data formats can be found in the ["FIPS Simulation Walkthrough Vignette"](https://humanfactors.github.io/FIPS/articles/FIPS-simulation-walkthrough.html).

+If you require a more manual user-interface to generate the FIPS-df, we have a web application that may help you generate the input CSV: https://github.com/Akhil-Eaga/FIPS-Data-Entry-System.

 **Step 1:** Prior to simulation, FIPS requires sleep history data to be in a special format, called a [`FIPS_df`](https://humanfactors.github.io/FIPS/reference/FIPS_df.html) which contains all the information required for modelling (e.g., time awake, time asleep).
 This can be created with [`parse_sleepwake_sequence`](https://humanfactors.github.io/FIPS/reference/parse_sleepwake_sequence.html) or [`parse_sleeptimes`](https://humanfactors.github.io/FIPS/reference/parse_sleeptimes.html).